The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

-As reported above in Section \ref{sec: h2o_kinematics}, the spectrally-resolved \ce{H2O} line kinematics approach the FWHM of the BC in the ro-vibrational lines at 2.9~$\mu$m and 5~$\mu$m and are instead much narrower and approaching the NC in the rotational lines at lower $E_{u}$, defining the global trend visible in Figure \ref{fig: concl_figure}.
-While the rotational lines at $> 13$~$\mu$m remain to be spectrally-resolved, we report the expected FWHM values for three lines (again divided by the FWHM of the BC) from levels down to 100~K as reported in \citet{blevins16} using RADLite to model mid- and far-infrared water emission in RNO~90.
+As reported above in Section \ref{sec: h2o_kinematics}, the spectrally-resolved water ro-vibrational lines at 2.9~$\mu$m and 5~$\mu$m have FWHM similar to that of the CO BC, while the water rotational lines at 12.4~$\mu$m are instead much narrower and similar to the CO NC, defining the global trend visible in the top right of Figure \ref{fig: concl_figure}.
+While the rotational lines at $> 13$~$\mu$m remain to be spectrally-resolved, we add in the figure the expected FWHM values for three lines (again divided by the FWHM of the BC) from levels down to 100~K as reported in \citet{blevins16} using RADLite to model mid- and far-infrared water emission in RNO~90.
 These previous model predictions, which assumed a radially decreasing temperature profile in a Keplerian disk, show a line FWHM increasing with $E_{u}$ due to higher energy lines tracing progressively hotter inner regions, consistent with the global trend emerging from spectrally-resolved water emission at higher $E_{u}$ in this work.
 In the rest of this section, we discuss some important implications of this global picture for the analysis of spectrally-unresolved JWST spectra.